 (b.
-1994) Emily Salgado is a percussionist and music educator currently living in Ann Arbor, MI.
+1994) Emily Salgado is a percussionist, conductor, and music educator currently living in Ann Arbor, MI.

 Along with percussion, Emily has also had various opportunities in the field of conducting.
 She has conducted wind bands, orchestras, and marching bands along with various chamber groups.
 Emily marched with the drum and bugle corps Carolina Crown based out of Fort Mill, SC where she was the assistant drum major for the 2015 season and the head drum major for her age-out season in 2016.

-Emily is currently pursuing her D.M.A. in percussion performance at the University of Michigan.
-Her principal teachers include Dr. Doug Perkins, Dr. John Parks IV, Dr. Omar Carmenates, and Mr. Justin Watt.
+Emily is currently pursuing her D.M.A. in percussion performance at the University of Michigan with Doug Perkins.
+Her principal teachers include Doug Perkins, Ian Antonio, Tom Sherwood, Jeremy Epp, John Parks IV, Omar Carmenates, and Justin Watt.

 Layne Mauldin is an active educator and performer based in Greenville, SC.

 Layne currently serves as Adjunct Percussion Instructor at Clemson University, where she teaches applied lessons in all areas of percussion and assists with the percussion ensemble.
 She is also the Director of Percussion at Legacy Early College Elementary School in Greenville, where she teaches world percussion to second through fourth grades and directs the honors percussion ensemble.
 She actively composes pieces that her percussion ensemble performs and frequently collaborates with the string and choir directors at her school, providing her students with well-rounded experiences as performers.
 Additionally, she serves on faculty at DRUM Percussion Studio, where she teaches private lessons, world percussion classes, and assists with the percussion ensemble.